AmirKaseb/Amir-To-Do-List-Application/README.md

 ## 📝 Usage
 1. Open the application in your browser.
 2. Add new tasks using the input field.
-3. Mark tasks as completed or delete them when done.
-4. Manage your tasks efficiently!
+3. Manage your tasks efficiently!

 ## 🛡 Security & Contributions
 - 🛠 Contributions are welcome!
 Feel free to submit pull requests.